On the Complexity of Language Membership for Probabilistic Words: Introduction

-The probabilistic membership problem of course generalizes the non-probabilistic membership problem, and it can be seen as a weighted generalization of the counting problem of~\cite{bertoni1991complexity}; the latter corresponds to the case of probabilistic words that can only use the uniform distribution over~$\Sigma$ at every position.
+The probabilistic membership problem of course generalizes non-probabilistic membership , and it can be seen as a weighted generalization of the counting problem of~\cite{bertoni1991complexity}; the latter corresponds to the case of probabilistic words that can only use the uniform distribution over~$\Sigma$ at every position.
 Moreover, it is not hard to see that the tractability of probabilistic membership can be used as a subroutine to allow efficient sampling, enumeration, and ranking in the radix order (up to polynomial-time overhead).
 Indeed, probabilistic membership generalizes the question of counting how many words of length $n$ start with a given prefix, so that sampling, enumeration, and ranking can be performed using self-reducibility.
-Furthermore, we can also see probabilistic words as a weighted generalization of so-called \emph{partial words}~\cite{berstel1999partial}: these are words on an alphabet $\Sigma$ augmented with a wildcard~'?' that can be replaced by any letter of~$\Sigma$.
-We can see partial words as the special case of probabilistic words where each distribution is either uniform or Dirac (i.e., with only one possible outcome).
-Probabilistic membership to a language~$L$ is thus a generalization of the problem of counting the completions of partial words that belong to~$L$; to our knowledge this problem on partial words was not studied in relevant counting works~\cite{manea2010hard,blanchetsadri2009counting}.
+Furthermore, we can also see probabilistic words as a weighted generalization of so-called \emph{partial words}: these are words on an alphabet $\Sigma$ augmented with a wildcard~'?' that can be replaced by any letter of~$\Sigma$.
+Partial words have been studied in their own right \cite{berstel1999partial,blanchet2007algorithmic,manea2010hard,manea2013hardness,blanchetsadri2009counting}, and we can see them as the special case of probabilistic words where each distribution is either uniform or Dirac (i.e., with only one possible outcome).
+Probabilistic membership to a language~$L$ is thus a generalization of the problem of counting the completions of partial words that belong to~$L$.